Malcolm Bulner

-Malcolm Bulner (born 9 July 1944) is a Sri Lankan former welterweight boxer.
+Malcolm Bulner (born 9 July 1944) is a Sri Lankan-Australian former welterweight boxer.

 Bulner was educated at St. Sylvester's College, which is located in his home town, Kandy.

 He represented Ceylon at the 1962 British Empire and Commonwealth Games and at the 1964 Summer Olympics in Tokyo.

 Bulner later went onto represent Australia in international boxing competitions just after participating in the 1964 Summer Olympics representing Ceylon.
 He was coached by Derrick Raymond, who was a notable boxing coach in his times.

 Presently, Bulner serves as one of the world class boxing judges (referee) and has officiated in several boxing competitions held in Australia.